Manhattan Project Historical Landing 2 Marquee Opt

 Welcome to MAPR at Los Alamos National Laboratory

 The Manhattan Project National Historical Park (MAPR) is one of the nation’s newest parks.
-Established in 2015, MAPR comprises three distinct sites in Washington, Tennessee, and New Mexico.
-These sites led the effort to build a bomb to end World War II.
+Established in 2015, MAPR comprises three distinct locations in Washington, Tennessee, and New Mexico.
+These communities led the effort to build a bomb to end World War II.
 Each one made incredible advances to the science, manufacturing, and engineering that ushered the globe into the “atomic age.”

 At MAPR, we strive to: